Why should you consider SEIS investment opportunities for your portfolio?

 But whilst many may know about SEIS, so many do not.
 And this doesn't just account for non-investors - although it's been in operation since 2012, many experienced investors aren't aware of the true potential of the SEIS.

-And this is a shame for both investors and those entrepreneurs building startups.
-Yes, the SEIS is a higher risk investment option, but the returns are also higher than option options, too.
-What's more, the tax reliefs on offer are designed to help mitigate the level of risk involved.
+And this is a shame for both investors and entrepreneurs building startups.
+Yes, SEIS investments are generally higher-risk investment options, but the potential returns are also higher than many other options, too.
+What's more, the generous SEIS tax reliefs on offer are designed to help mitigate this level of risk involved.

 You're backing the next generation of British businesses